-Dr. Sarada Krishnan is Director of Horticulture and Center for Global Initiatives at Denver Botanic Gardens, where she is responsible for directing the design and maintenance of the horticulture displays and collections, and for developing and leading global projects.
-She has several years of experience in public and commercial horticulture.
-She has a Bachelor of Science in Horticulture from India, where the focus was on tropical horticulture.
-She has a Master of Science in Horticulture from Colorado State University.
+She has a Bachelor of Science degree in Horticulture from India, where the focus was on tropical horticulture and a Master of Science degree in Horticulture from Colorado State University.
 Her doctorate research at University of Colorado, Boulder, focused on the conservation genetics of wild coffee (Coffea spp.) in Madagascar.
-Krishnan owns coffee plantations in the Blue Mountains of Jamaica.
+Coffee has been a big part of her life with her family owning coffee plantations in India while she was growing up.
+Sarada now owns coffee plantations in the Blue Mountains of Jamaica.